Oral Diagnosis and Biopsies

 Types of Oral Biopsies

-• Aspiration: A needle and syringe remove a sample from within the lesion.
+• Aspiration: A needle and syringe are used to withdraw a sample from within a lesion.

 Contact Us